julienetie/create-interface/README.md

 `Object.assign`.
 It will create a new custom element from a base element whilst inheriting the base element's callback functions.
 There are two way to use _createInterface_.

-#### Create an autonomous/ built-in Custom Element from an HTML interface
+### Create an Autonomous/ Built-in Custom Element from an HTML Interface
 ```javascript
 import createInterface from 'create-interface';